blouyakis/emt_basic/module_3_test.md

 ### Q27 🟡
 **Front**
-Suicidal 23-year-old female holding razor, large bleed.
-Which should **not** be done?
+You are on the scene where a 23-year-old female has attempted suicide by cutting her forearms with a razor.
+She is sitting in the front yard and has lost a large amount of blood.
+She is conscious and holding a small razor blade, and she tells you to get away from her.
+Which of the following should not be done?
 · Call law enforcement · Keep bystanders away · **Take razor by force** · Use PPE

 **Back**